apache/cloudstack-documentation/source/adminguide/service_offerings.rst

          -  **Disk Offerings**: Select one disk offering from the list with which compute offering will be associated

          -  **Disk Offering Strictness**: This flag defines the strictness of the disk offering association with the compute offering.
-When set to true, overriding of disk offering is not allowed on deploy VM and change disk offering is not allowed for the ROOT disk
+When set to true, overriding of disk offering is not allowed on deploy instance and change disk offering is not allowed for the ROOT disk

 #.
 Click Add.

 ..
-[1] These options are dependant on the capabilities of the hypervisor or the shared storage system which the VMs are on.
+[1] These options are dependant on the capabilities of the hypervisor or the shared storage system which the instances are on.
    If the hypervisor or underlying storage don't support a particular capability in the offering, the setting will have no effect.